Relevant legislation and authorities |

 46) Special tests or criteria applicable for joint ventures

-The assessment for joint ventures is the same as for other mergers, but the parties must implement sufficient firewalls in order to avoid gun-jumping or information exchange events not only in the relevant merged business but also, in businesses where they will remain as competing entities, even if not associated to the relevant merger.
+The substantive assessment for joint ventures is the same as for other mergers, but the parties must implement sufficient firewalls in order to avoid gun-jumping or information exchange events not only in the relevant merged business but also, in businesses where they will remain as competing entities, even if not associated to the relevant merger.
+For additional details on joint ventures, please refer to topic 13.

 47) Decisions and remedies/commitments available

-A merger may be approved, approved with conditions/commitments, or prohibited.
+A merger may be approved, approved with conditions/commitments, or blocked.

-Commitments may take any form and they can be either structural or behavioral, with or without time limitations.
+Commitments may take any form and they can be either structural or behavioral, with or without time limitations, although behavioral remedies are unlikely to be accepted by COFECE.
 When the remedies demanded by the agencies are structural in nature, ex-ante fixes are usually required whereas ex-post transfers are rarely accepted.
+In global transactions, COFECE often relies on remedies accepted by other competition authorities.

 The authority may impose a fine up to the 10% of the economic agents’ total taxable income in Mexico and also order a separation of businesses for failing to comply with the conditions imposed for the clearance of the merger.